b-com/watcher-tools/docker/README.md

 Install devstack
 ----------------

-If you need to install DevStack, you can refer to this page : [DevStack - an OpenStack Community Production] (We recommend using a minimal install of Ubuntu or Fedora server in a new VM)
+If you need to install DevStack, you can refer to this page : [DevStack - an OpenStack Community Production].
+We recommend using a minimal install of Ubuntu or Fedora server in a new VM.

     $ git clone https://git.openstack.org/openstack-dev/devstack